Viviangib/DueDiligenceMultilevelReporting/README.md

 ### 5. Set Up Environment Variables

-- Copy `config.py.example` to `config.py` and fill in your OpenAI API key, Pinecone API key, DB URL, and other settings.
+- Create a `.env` file in the root directory with your configuration settings.
 - Or create a `.env` file in the root directory with:
   ```env
   OPENAI_API_KEY=your-openai-key